 Please note, some countries like Australia and New Zealand specifically require you to use an international air transport company for your dog or pet.
 The prices are not cheap and can be thousands of dollars.

-Further reading: we have cover the exact process and discuss some tips and tricks in our How to Fly Internationally with a Dog post.
+Further reading: we have covered the exact process and discuss some tips and tricks in our How to Fly Internationally with a Dog post.
 It’s based on years of travel and visiting over 30+ countries with dogs.

 PIN IT FOR LATER!